SoftSimu/CellSim3D/documentation.md

    Specify the name of the file (e.g. "inp.dat")
 + "count_only_internal_cells?"::Boolean

-   Count cells within a certain interval
+   Count cells within a certain region
 + "radius_cutoff":

   Cutoff radius of internal cells